Maggie Jamieson, Psychotherapy & Counselling MSc., BSc., UKCP Reg.

 My fee is £65 a session and this is payable in cash or cheque on the day.

 Sessions last for 50 minutes

 Cancellation policy - I ask for 48 hours notice of cancellation of a session, otherwise the full fee is payable.

 I'm an approved provider of psychotherapy/counselling for AVIVA, AXA, VitalityHealth and CIGNA and can invoice them for sessions if you are registered with one of these providers.

 I also see clients who are referred to me through the Employee Assistance Programme (EAP).

-I hold a few lower fee spaces for those on lower-incomes (limited availability- daytime appointments only), please ask on first contacting me if this applies to you.
+I hold a few lower fee spaces for those on lower-incomes (limited availability - appointments prior to 5pm only).
+Please ask on first contacting me if this applies to you.

 Appointments , daytime & evenings: Monday, Wednesday, Thursday.

 Type of session